EasyPost/easy-ui/documentation/specs/Card.md

 ### Anatomy

-The anatomy shows how the pieces are deconstructed.
+The high-level anatomy shows how the pieces are deconstructed.

 ```ts
 function CardContainer({ variant = "solid", children }: CardContainerProps) {